MischaU8/yumyum/modelling/create-a-paper-clip_6csxSqSWUqs.md

 yum yum
-Floyd here with a quick look at creating a paper clip in plasticity create a straight curve using the line tool then activate the three-point Arc tool and create an arc starting at the end of the
+Floyd here with a quick look at creating a paper clip in Plasticity create a straight curve using the line tool then activate the three-point Arc tool and create an arc starting at the end of the